Readings

 “Do our leaders now believe he’s the Messiah?”
 “How can he be, because he’s from Galilee and no one will know where the Messiah is from?”
 They go back and forth– they’re the undecided who wait to see who wins before they take sides.

 Jesus cried out against them, because they think they know what’s going on but know nothing.
-They are a far cry from the crowds in Capernaum that lined up around the door of Peter’s house when Jesus began his ministry.
+They are not like the crowds in Capernaum that lined up around the door of Peter’s house when Jesus began his ministry.
 They stay at a distance and watch.

 When we think about those responsible for the death of Jesus, we shouldn’t leave out “the inhabitants of the city.”
 Terrible things happen because the undecided choose to stay on the sidelines and watch.